mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/configuration/nodesync-options/index.md

 ```
     nodetool nodesyncservice getrate
 ```
-  Tip: The configured rate is different from the effective rate, which can be found in the NodeSync Service metrics.
+  <p class="message--note"><strong>NOTE: </strong>The configured rate is different from the effective rate, which can be found in the NodeSync Service metrics.</p>